antrea-io/antrea/docs/feature-gates.md

 each port of a Pod can be reached from external network using a port in the Node on which the Pod is running.
 In addition to enabling NodePortLocal feature gate, the value of `nplPortRange` can be set in Antrea Agent configuration through ConfigMap.
-Ports from a Node would be allocated from the range of ports specified in `nplPortRange`.
+Ports from a Node will be allocated from the range of ports specified in `nplPortRange`.
-If the value of `nplPortRange` is not specified, the range `40000-41000` would be used as default.
+If the value of `nplPortRange` is not specified, the range `40000-41000` will be used as default.

 Pods can be selected for `NodePortLocal` by tagging a Service with Annotation:
 `nodeportlocal.antrea.io/enabled: "true"`.
-Consequently, `NodePortLocal` is enabled for all the Pods which are selected by the Service through a selector, and the ports of these Pods would be reachable through Node ports allocated from the `nplPortRange`.
+Consequently, `NodePortLocal` is enabled for all the Pods which are selected by the Service through a selector, and the ports of these Pods will be reachable through Node ports allocated from the `nplPortRange`.

-The selected Pods would be annotated with the details about allocated Node port(s) for the Pod.
+The selected Pods will be annotated with the details about allocated Node port(s) for the Pod.
 For example:

 ```yaml